JuliaLang/julia/doc/src/manual/code-loading.md

 )
 ```

-Here is the corresponding `graph` structure, materialized as a dictionary:
+Here is the corresponding `graph` structure, represented as a dictionary:

 ```julia
 graph = Dict{UUID,Dict{Symbol,UUID}}(